 Are the behaviours in response to particular situation or present all the time?

 No single test can diagnose ADHD.
 Information is gathered from multiple sources including parents, other caregivers, and school teachers.
 Child interview and behavioural observation is an essential part of assessment.
 It is important to rule out other conditions that may mimic ADHD or maybe comorbid with ADHD.
-For eg. Undetected hearing or vision problems, untreated seizures, learning disabilities, intellectual disabilities, anxiety, depression It is also necessary to evaluate the home and school environment for any recent changes and stressors.
+For eg. Undetected hearing or vision problems, untreated seizures, learning disabilities, intellectual disabilities, anxiety, depression.
+It is also necessary to evaluate the home and school environment for any recent changes and stressors.
 A Psychiatrist or another Mental Health Professional with training in child and adolescent disorders or a Paediatrician with training behavioural disorders should assess the child and family to make a definitive diagnosis of ADHD.

 How is ADHD treated?